 Dr. Cristi Ford (00:00):

 Welcome to Teach and Learn, a podcast for curious educators, brought to you by D2L.
 I’m your host, Dr. Cristi Ford, VP of Academic Affairs at D2L.
 Every two weeks I get candid with some of the sharpest minds in the K through 20 space.
 We break down trending educational topics, discuss teaching strategies, and have frank conversations about the issues plaguing our schools and higher education institutions today.
-Whether it’s ed tech, personalized learning, virtual classrooms, or diversity inclusion, we’re going to cover it all.
+Whether it’s ed tech, personalised learning, virtual classrooms, or diversity inclusion, we’re going to cover it all.
 Sharpen your pencils, class is about to begin.

 So thanks for joining us today for Teach and Learn.
 I’m so excited that you are going to be hearing this great episode.
 This is really a great way to start off the new year and new episodes after the holidays.
 So listeners, before I jump in, I just want to take a moment to introduce the guest and colleague we have today, Dr. Mark Brown.
 Dr. Mark Brown is director of the National Institute for Digital Learning, based in Dublin City University.
 And before taking up this position and Ireland’s first chair in digital learning in February of 2014, he was previously the director for the National Center for Teaching and Learning at Massey University in New Zealand.
 At Massey, he also was the director of the Distance Learning Futures Alliance Association there, at DELFA.
 Over the last few decades he’s played key leadership roles in implementing several major university-wide digital learning and teaching initiatives, including enterprise-wide development of Moodle, the original design and development of the Mahara ePortfolio System, and the university-wide implementation of a Massive Open Online Course, MOOC platform through Open to Study.

-Professor Brown’s main research interests are in higher education and particularly in the areas of policy development, societal benefits of university level education, teaching and learning development, online blended and digital learning, as well as student success and engagement and the nature of the student learning experience.
+Professor Brown’s main research interests are in higher education and particularly in the areas of policy development, societal benefits of university-level education, teaching and learning development, online blended and digital learning, as well as student success and engagement and the nature of the student learning experience.
 He served on international journal editorial boards and is published extensively in the area of online, blended learning and digital learning.
 In total, he’s produced over 300 scholarly publications and presentations.
 Mark, thank you so much for joining us today.

 Dr. Mark Brown (02:23):